philosophy is to exploit web technology to provide a tool that is not

 a specific geologic process.
 There is no preferred order — start

 where you wish.
-(NOTE: so far, only Grandeur Point and West
+(NOTE: so far, only Grandeur Point, West Temple

-Temple are available.
-The other locations will be open by the end of
+and Boysen are available.
+The other locations will be open soon.)

-summer 2005.)
-Each location (Grandeur Point, West Temple, Frenchman,
+Each location (Grandeur Point, West Temple, Frenchman, Loop Mountain,

-Loop Mountain, Boysen Peak, Palisades, Sawtooth Ridge) is divided into
+Boysen Peak, Palisades, Sawtooth Ridge) is divided into subsections:

 (an overview of sediment layers), Geologic